chaseconey/f1-slack-stack/README.md

 # f1-slack-stack

+A scheduled lambda that posts next F1 race information into a configured Slack channel.

 ## Deploy

 This application uses AWS SAM to package, build and deploy this application.
 Once you have the sam CLI installed, run: